Keviannn/nvim/README.md

 - **cpm**: Autocompletion engine supporting dictionaries, snippets, and LSPs.
 - **lualine**: Modern, customizable status line replacing the default one.

-All plugins and keybindings have been configured to fit my workflow.
+All plugins and related keybinds have been configured to fit my workflow and are present and explained in [init.lua](./init.lua).

 ---